 Some of the other miscellaneous TV highlights coming to Disney+ at launch include all of The Simpsons, Kim Possible, Malcolm in the Middle, That’s So Raven, both the old and the new DuckTales series, One Strange Rock, and Dog Whisperer with Cesar Millan.

-Some of the miscellaneous movies include The Princess Diaries, The Rocketeer, Remember the Titans, Honey I Shrunk the Kids, and Free Solo.
+Some of the miscellaneous movies include The Princess Diaries, The Rocketeer, Remember the Titans, Honey, I Shrunk the Kids, and Free Solo.
+Avatar will also be streaming at launch.

 DOCUMENTARIES ABOUT DISNEY ITSELF